-- 1. The District shall promptly consider and act on each administratively complete application for a permit.
-Within sixty (60) calendar days after an administratively complete application is filed, the general manager shall schedule a hearing on the application if a hearing is required.
+- 1. Within sixty (60) calendar days after an administratively complete application is filed, the General Manager shall follow the procedure set forth in Section 14.2 of these Rules and establish an initial schedule for a hearing on the application if a hearing is required.
 The hearing shall be held within thirty-five (35) calendar days after the day on which the hearing schedule is established, unless a continuance is granted for good cause.
-The application will expire if the information requested in the application is not provided to the District within thirty (30) calendar days after a written request by the District.
-An administratively complete application requires information set forth in accordance with Sections 36.113 and 36.1131, Texas Water Code, and these rules.
+[Amended April 11, 2023] - 2.
+Applications that remain administratively incomplete thirty (30) calendar days after notification by the General Manager will expire if the information requested for in the application is not provided to the District.
+[Amended April 11, 2023] - 3.
 If, within sixty (60) calendar days after the date the administratively complete application is submitted, an application has not been acted on or set for a hearing on a specific date, the applicant may request the Board to promptly give notice and schedule a hearing or petition the District Court in the county where the land is located for a writ of mandamus to compel the District to act on the application or set a date for a hearing on the application.
-The District shall act on the application within 60 calendar days after the date the final hearing on the application is concluded.
-[Amended October 14, 2008] [Amended June 12, 2012] [Amended July 2, 2019] [Amended May 12, 2020] - 2.
-Except as specifically provided otherwise in these rules for drilling or operating permits for certain wells for which a hearing is not required, after the District has received an administratively complete original application for a drilling permit, transport permit, permit amendment or operating permit and schedules a hearing on the application, the general manager will issue written notice indicating a date and time as set by the general manager for a hearing on the application in accordance with these rules.
-The notice shall include the name and address of the applicant, a summary of the application that includes a brief explanation of the proposed permit, any amount of groundwater requested, the proposed use and any proposed change in use, the date the application was filed, the time, date and place when any hearing will be held or the application will be considered by the Board, the location and the description of the well that is subject of the application, including a general location map, and any other information requested by the Board.
-The applicant, at the applicant's expense, shall give the notification by first-class mail to landowners and well owners within one-half mile of the proposed well, and any holder of a certificate of convenience and necessity within which the well is located.
-The notice given by the applicant must be given not less than ten (10) business days before the date of the hearing, and the applicant must provide the District with proof of service including a list of names and addresses of landowners and well owners.
-The general manager, at the applicant's expense, shall also publish the notice once in a newspaper(s) of general circulation in the District not less than ten (10) business days before the hearing; post the notice on the bulletin board used to post notice and agendas of Board meetings; provide notice to the county clerk of each county in the District; provide notice by regular mail to the applicant, and by regular mail, facsimile or electronic mail to any person who has timely requested notice; and provide notice by regular mail to any other person not provided notice by the applicant and who is entitled to receive notice under these rules.
-A publisher's affidavit and tear sheet of the notice shall be provided to the District.
-The applicant will be responsible for the sufficiency of the notices.
-[Amended October 14, 2008]
+The District shall act on the application within sixty (60) calendar days after the date the final hearing on the application is concluded.
+[Amended October 14, 2008] [Amended June 12, 2012] [Amended July 2, 2019] [Amended May 12, 2020] [Amended April 11, 2023] - 4.
+Except as specifically provided otherwise in these rules for drilling or operating permits for certain wells for which a hearing is not required, after the District has received an administratively complete original application for a drilling permit, transport permit, permit amendment or operating permit, all further proceedings shall be as set out in Section 14.2, et seq. of these Rules.
+[Amended April 11, 2023]